rust-lang/nomicon/src/const-safety.md

 However, it does not seem appropriate to blame the `%` operation above for this failure. `%` on "normal" `usize` values (`Scalar::Bits`) is perfectly fine, just using it on values computed from pointers is an issue.
-Essentially, `&i32 as *const i32 as usize` is a "safe" `usize` at run-time (meaning that applying safe operations to this `usize` cannot lead to misbehavior, following terminology [suggested here]) -- but the same value is *not* "safe" at compile-time, because we can cause a const safety violation by applying a safe operation (namely, `%`).
+Essentially, `&i32 as *const i32 as usize` computes a "safe" `usize` at run-time (meaning that applying safe operations to this `usize` cannot lead to misbehavior, following terminology [suggested here]) -- but the same value is *not* "safe" at compile-time, because we can cause a const safety violation by applying a safe operation (namely, `%`).